wpbt/book-library/README.md

 2. Step 2:
    Visit admin area and activate the plugin **Book Library**.
 3. Step 3:
-   Add books in the library from admin area or you can use the
+   Add books in the library from admin area.
 4. Step 4:
    Create a page/post and insert shortcode to filter the library.
 To inser the block type: `/book-library` in the editor and the block named **Library Shortcode** should appear.
 Insert it and a filter form should appear in the frontend of the page/post.